 The company grounded most of its Southern California helicopters a day after the ordeal.
 Craig Yale, vice president of corporate development of the parent company, described the tragedy as a significant loss of very good people.

-This time, it would be a plane crash instead of a helicopter crash.
+This time, it would be a plane rather than a helicopter crash.
 This incident took place in Hawaii.
-No problems had been reported during the flight.
+No problems were reported during the flight.
 However, based on a Honolulu Advertiser article, a statement by the Federal Aviation Administration indicated that the air ambulance lost engine power before it crashed.

 Confirmation was also provided that the flight had been cleared for landing before crashing.
-Three people were present on the aircraft, and none managed to survive the ordeal.
+Three people were on the aircraft, and none survived the ordeal.

 This Texas-based incident saw no casualties.
 But the incident did injure the crew.
 The NTSB provided the report on this air ambulance matter.
 Shortly after taking off from the Decatur, Texas XA57 Wise Regional Health System Helipad, a Bell 407 helicopter would have a hard landing because of a sudden loss of engine power.

-Severe injuries were sustained by the flight medic and the commercial pilot.
+The flight medic and the commercial pilot sustained severe injuries.
 The flight nurse, while injured, only sustained minor damage.
 This was a single-engine helicopter.

 Georgetown, South Carolina, was the size of this September 2009 accident.
 Omniflight Helicopters Incorporated owned the Eurocopter unit at the center of the crash.
 Based on the information provided by the NTSB, the helicopter crashed near Georgetown County Airport.

-This demonstrated what can happen when there’s negligence on the part of air ambulance companies.
+This demonstrated what can happen when there’s negligence by air ambulance companies.
 The organization stated that the helicopter had no autopilot functionality, terrain avoidance warning program, or night vision system.
 Furthermore, it was not approved for operation in inclement weather.

-With the best interest of public safety in mind, the NTSB sent out a call for a stricter set of safety measures where the medical air ambulance industry was concerned back in 2006.
-It would go on to make similar comments about the operations of the service providers in the future.
+With the best interest of public safety in mind, the NTSB called for a stricter set of safety measures where the medical air ambulance industry was concerned back in 2006.
+It would go on to make similar comments about the service providers’ operations in the future.

 Between 2002 and 2005, for example, there were 55 air ambulance accidents, 20 of which happened with a patient on board.